HavertzZ04/HavertzZ04/README.md

 - 🗣️ I can speak perfectly in **English and Spanish**

-- 📚 I'm a student from [Campus Latinoamerica](https://co.linkedin.com/company/campusprogrammersland)
+- 📚 I'm a student from [Campuslands](https://co.linkedin.com/company/campusprogrammersland)

 - 📫 How to reach me **havertzz04@gmail.com**